What is tax relief?

 If you pay into your own personal or stakeholder pension, you claim tax relief differently.

 The premium you pay is net of basic-rate tax and your pension provider claims the balance from HMRC.

-If you are a higher-rate taxpayer, you will need to claim relief for the additional 20% tax through your tax return.
+If you are a higher-rate taxpayer, your tax rate is 40% - so you will need to claim relief for the additional 20% tax through your tax return.

 If you do not pay tax, you can still contribute to a personal pension scheme and benefit from tax relief at 20% on the first £2,880 you contribute net each year (£3,600 gross).

 Some employers offer a charitable giving scheme through payroll, where you can make donations and have them deducted from your salary before it’s taxed.

 This means you receive full tax relief on your gift immediately.